Trey133/jekyll-now/_posts/17-10-02-Google-Hacking.md

 EX: "funny puppy pictures" > All results will include 'funny' then 'puppy' then 'pictures' in a string<br />
 somwhere on the webpage.<br /><br />
 EX: +funny +puppy +pictures -cat > All results will include the terms 'funny', 'puppy' and 'picture'<br />
 somewhere on the page.
-The order is not specified. +puppy +pictures +funny would yeild the same<br />
+The order is not specified. +puppy +pictures +funny would yield the same<br />
 results.<br /><br />
 EX: +funny +puppy -cat > Google will return results containing the term 'funny' and 'puppy' but not the word 'cat'
 </p>